 Steps you should take right now include making sure you're contributing at least as much to your 401(k) as necessary to earn any matching contributions from your employer.
 It's free money.
 Then take the next step and invest some money in an index fund.
 With the S&P 500 still well off its record highs, you'll be buying many more shares of the market when it's super cheap.
 After that, you can begin your search for mutual funds like Sequoia to invest in, or individual stocks like the dividend payers above, which will pay you to wait for share prices to bounce back.

 A time to remember

 There are many stocks we can choose to retire on, and given how important a secure retirement is, deciding which path offers us the right opportunity is key.
 Whichever way you go, though, the most important thing is to get started today.

-Test-drive the Rule Your Retirement service with a 30-day risk-free trial run that gives you full access to the wealth of knowledge that the analysts there share every month.
+Test-drive the Rule Your Retirement service with a 30-day risk-free trial that gives you full access to the wealth of knowledge that the analysts there share every month.
 Just click here for more information.

-This article, written by Rich Duprey, was originally published Oct.
+This article, written by Rich Duprey, was originally published on Oct.
 20, 2008.
 It has been updated by Dan Caplinger, who owns shares of Berkshire Hathaway.
 The Motley Fool has a disclosure policy.